tlsnotary/tlsn/docs/gcde_leak_fix.md

 ### Part 1

 To set up for dual-execution, the parties set up the OTs.
+Because we have a privacy-free step later, the Notary's OT needs to be opened up later, so we have the notary do a "committed OT" (see section 2 of [JKO13](https://eprint.iacr.org/2013/073)), so that he can be forced to open the labels later on.

 In the first step of the protocol, the User has to get her ciphertext from the Notary.
 The User does not trust the Notary (for privacy or integrity), and the User's data is far more sensitive to leakage than the Notary's.
 So the parties do an ordinary MPC:

 0. The User and Notary both garble a copy of the encryption circuit, and do OTs for each other.
+For committed OT the Notary constructs the input wire labels as $\mathsf{PRG}(\rho)$ where $\rho$ is a randomly sampled PRG seed, and sends $\mathsf{com}_\rho$ to the User after the OT is done.
 1. The User sends her garbled encryption circuit and garbled wires for $[k]\_1$ and $p$.
 She also sends the output decoding information.
 2. The Notary uses his OT values to evaluate the circuit on $[k]\_2$.
 He derives the encoded ciphertext $C$ and decodes it into ciphertext $c$ using output decoding information.
-He sends $C$ to the User.
+He sends $C$ to the User.[^1]
 3. The User decodes $C$ and derives the ciphertext $c_u$.

-//--------------

-Footnote:

-A question may arise at this point re Step 3: why doesn't the Notary simply send $c$ to the User.
+[^1]: A question may arise at this point re Step 3: why doesn't the Notary simply send $c$ to the User.
 The reason is that the Notary could send a maliciously crafted $c$: the Notary could flip a bit in $c$ (which translates into flipping a bit in the plaintext).
 The User would then forward the malicious $c$ to the server.

-//--------------

 At this point, the Notary (even if malicious) has learned nothing about the key or the plaintext.
 He has only learned the ciphertext.